MWE as WSD: Solving Multiword Expression Identification with Word Sense Disambiguation: Analysis

+Pretraining using the modified SemCor data is important; training only on the MWE identification datasets substantially reduces performance.
+Intuitively, this can be thought of as the model needing to learn how to encode context words and sense glosses before learning to apply that knowledge to MWE identification.

+We also see that while removing rule-based filters from the DCA pipeline lowers PARSEME F1, it slightly raises DiMSUM F1, suggesting that the necessity of these filters depends on the data.
+However, removing the rule-based filters only works because the DCA Poly-encoder can accurately exclude false positives: removing the same filters from the purely rule-based pipeline results in a very low F1.
+Finally, the DCA Poly-encoder substantially outperforms the standard Poly-encoder (PolyEnc) on both datasets and surpasses the Bi-encoder on PARSEME, demonstrating that our DCA Poly-encoder model can improve MWE identification performance.

-\section{Error Analysis}
+\subsection{Error Analysis}

-In order to better understand the output of our system and its performance on the DiMSUM and PARSEME data, we perform an error analysis of the output of our base and finetuned models on both test sets, taking 50 false positives and 50 false negatives from each combination of model and dataset (for a total of 400 examples).
-Select examples can be seen in Table \ref{tab:error_examples}, and detailed statistics about the outcome of our analysis can be found in the appendix.
+We perform an error analysis on the output of our SemCor trained and fine-tuned models on both test sets, taking 50 false positives and 50 false negatives from each combination of model and dataset (for a total of 400 examples).
+Select examples can be seen in Table~\ref{tab:error_examples}, and detailed statistics about the outcome of our analysis can be found in Appendix~\hyperref[appendix:error]{B}.

-For false positives, we find that approximately 80-90\%\footnote{Percentage computed excluding false-positives from the DiMSUM noun phrase detector which does not use the lexicon} of the time a definition found in our lexicon was appropriate for the combination of words marked as an MWE in context of that sentence, meaning that these are cases where the model is successfully matching a definition to an MWE but the output still disagrees with the gold label annotations.
-Many of these MWEs are present in our lexicon but nowhere in the test set, suggesting discrepancies between the scope of what WordNet and these datasets respectively define as multiword expressions.
-Furthermore, there are also a significant number of false positives for MWEs that \textit{are} marked as such in other places in the dataset, but not in that specific sentence.
-In some cases this may be because these combinations of words were only marked as MWEs in cases where they had specific meanings or particularly non-compositional semantics, but this did not seem to be the case for many examples we examined.
+We find that for $>$80\%\footnote{Computed excluding false-positives from the DiMSUM noun phrase detector, which does not use the lexicon} of false positives a sense from our lexicon was appropriate for the given context, but the target words were not marked as a MWE in the data.
+Many of these MWEs were present in our lexicon but nowhere in the test set, suggesting discrepancies between the scope of what WordNet and these datasets respectively define as MWEs.
+However, there were also a number of false positives that \textit{are} marked as MWEs in other places in the dataset.
+This could happen if these combinations of words were only marked as MWEs when they had specific meanings or particularly non-compositional semantics, but this was not the case for the examples we examined.
+These results speak to the difficult and potentially subjective nature of annotating MWEs, and we hope to see work exploring this area in the future.